Workshops for Residential, Foster Care, Juvenile Justice, and All Other Professionals Who Work with At-Risk Children, Youth & Families

 A/V requirements: LCD and screen, TV/VCR, and flip-chart.
 For groups of 50 or more, a lavaliere microphone is requested.

-Fee: Negotiable, based on location, time of year, number of attendees, training content, number of training hours and days, required preparation time.
+Fee: Negotiable, based on location, time of year, the number of attendees, training content, the number of training hours and days, required preparation time.

 CEUs: Charlie is able to offer CEUS through a colleague in Maryland.
 Cost is $15/person.